Introduction

 Critical Success and Failure

-- Natural 20: Critical success - double damage on attacks, automatic success on checks (DM discretion for impossible tasks)
+- Natural 20: Critical success - double damage on attacks, automatic success on checks (GM discretion for impossible tasks)

 - Natural 1: Critical failure - automatic miss on attacks, automatic failure on checks with potential complication